dmwm/dbs2go/test/merge/README.md

 ```

 So, it seems that `-chunk 500 -maxSize 200000` is the best performance options
 which allows to insert 4M in 5 and half minutes using 750MB of RAM.
+And, these
+set of parameters leads to 1m15s and 575MB for 1M records insertion.